yuCoryx/FedSEPT/README.md

 FedSEPT is a privacy-preserving federated prompt tuning framework for heterogeneous vision-language tasks.
 It represents transferable knowledge with multiple compact prompt experts while keeping client-specific residuals local.
-Only low-rank shared factors are communicated and protected by per-sample DP-SGD.
+Only low-rank shared factors are communicated and protected by DP-SGD.

 ---